-- 1. Discussed the impairment analysis with management and Supervisory Board and challenged the assumptions used by comparing them with external observable data (e.g., data from credit rating agencies and financial data of the debtors); - 2.
+- 1. Discussed the impairment analysis with management and Supervisory Board and challenged the assumptions used by comparing them with external observable data (e.g., data from credit rating agencies); - 2.
 Analyzed if there have been any impairment triggers at an individual loan level by challenging the fair values determined by management; - 3.
 Tested the acceptability of impairment analysis method used by management by validating the mathematical accuracy and consistency of the method per counterparty.

 Further, we have also reviewed the latest financial information of Volkswagen Financial Services AG and discuss with its external auditors to assess its ability to cover the repayment of financial securities issued by FSNV in case of default.

 We assessed the adequacy of the disclosures in the financial statements relating to these financial instruments.

-and Moody's Investor Services to downgrade the credit rating of Volkswagen Financial Services AG.
+In 2015, there were irregularities identified by US authorities relating to nitrogen oxide emissions on certain Volkswagen diesel engines.
+This prompted Standard & Poor's and Moody's Investor Services to downgrade the credit rating of Volkswagen Financial Services AG.
 This has an impact to the creditworthiness of the entities within Volkswagen Group with existing loan balances due to FSNV and therefore could affect the valuation of the related accounts.